Livestock & Grazing

 Feed System Architecture

-The feed system uses nine distinct feed pools that combine animal type with feed quality:
+The feed system uses seven distinct feed pools that combine animal type with feed quality:

 This categorization enables the model to: